-A major portion of the global agricultural land is used for cultivation of cereals & grains.
-These products are considered to be a part of staple diet in major countries.
+A major portion of the global agricultural land is used for the cultivation of cereals & grains.
+These products are considered to be a part of the staple diet in major countries.
 Cereals & grains, thus, registered the highest penetration with a market share of 42.6%, in terms of volume, in 2018.
-Fertile land with sufficient amount of decayed organic matter such as humus is considered appropriate for cereals & grains.
+Fertile land with a sufficient amount of decayed organic matter such as humus is considered appropriate for cereals & grains.

 The land should be rich in moisture content at the time of sowing.
 Soil aeration and weed killing are prerequisites during the harrowing stage of these crops.
 The demand for soil conditioners for oilseeds is projected to increase significantly.
 Mustard and soybean are the highly consumed edible oilseeds in the market.
 The soil for the growth of these crops needs to have a balance of sulfur and calcium, thus, gypsum soil conditioners are highly preferred.
 In addition, pulses have a growing demand in the global market owing to increased awareness regarding their nutritional values, which is in turn projected to favor the market.